petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/microservice-client-extensions.md

 type: objectValidationRule
 ```

 Once deployed, these client extensions appear as options when adding validations to an object definition.
-See [Adding Custom Validations](../objects/creating-and-managing-objects/validations/adding-custom-validations.md) for more information.
+See [Adding Field Validations](../objects/creating-and-managing-objects/validations/adding-field-validations.md) for more information.

 ![These client extensions appear as options when adding validations to an object definition.](./microservice-client-extensions/images/01.png)